 10 – Priority of this function.
 This priority will decide the order of attached functions, they will run in priority order.
 The default value for this parameter is 10.

-6 – Number of parameter to receive.
+6 – Number of parameters to receive.
 If you don’t provide this value, it will default to 1 and you will only receive $output parameter.
-This is fine in case we are only expecting 1 value in our function but in this case we are expecting 6, so we need to give this value.
+This is fine in case we are only expecting 1 value in our function but in this case, we are expecting 6, so we need to give this value.

 Now you can write your function and return $output value to print your author box.

 Let’s create social buttons for an author and attach it to the author box.
 Here is a sample code which will create social icons like the one displayed in Metro theme.

 What we have done in this code is, create social icon links from author profile, increased the gravatar size to 120 px and changed the pattern to add the social buttons in case it is present.

 Make sure you review the code to build the social media icons and update it according to your site.
 You can add the media profile available in your user profile section.